wdreames/facebook_misinformation_detector/README.md

 2. Change the `misinfoProcessorParameterKey` constant in [src/content.js](src/content.js).
 3. Add the new server URL to the [manifest.json](manifest.json) file under `"host_permissions"`.

 This would still require that the algorithm can be called through a GET request and output a probability representing the likelihood that the inputted text is true.
-If further changes are required, the [documentation] for this extension may be useful.

-### Documentation

-The documentation describing how this exenstion was implemented can be found [here].